Philippines

 In lieu of these allowable deductions, an individual, other than a non-resident alien, may elect an optional standard deduction (OSD) not exceeding 40% of gross business or professional income.

-Individuals who opt to use itemised deductions are required to submit additional documents as an attachment to the tax return to support the deductions claimed.
-The EOPT Act repealed the withholding tax as a requirement to withhold tax as a requisite to claim the cost as a tax deduction.
+Individuals who opt to use itemised deductions are required to keep additional documents as support to the deductions claimed in the tax return.
+The EOPT Act repealed the requirement to withhold tax as a requisite to claim the cost as a tax deduction, provided that such cost is necessary, ordinary, and duly substantiated.
+This new rule applies from 1 January 2024.